jcfdeb/py-phone-caller/doc/fedora34-server-with-podman_though-ansible.md

 greeting.wav: RIFF (little-endian) data, WAVE audio, Microsoft PCM, 16 bit, mono 8000 Hz
 ```

-* Copying the audio files used by the custom extension
+#### Copying the audio files used by the custom extension to FreePBX host

 Now we can copy the recently created files *('/tmp/greeting-message.wav', '/tmp/press-4-for-acknowledgement.wav')* to
 the Asterisk system.